BitSyntaxLabs/BitSyntaxLabs-Organization-Website/README.md

 ---

 ## Purpose
 This project is intended to showcase our organization's website source code.
-It's built with HTML, CSS, and JavaScript, and is fully open-source under the [CC BY-NC License](LICENSE).
+It's built with HTML, TailwindCSS, and JavaScript, and is fully open-source under the [CC BY-NC License](LICENSE).

 ---